Vagn F. Flyger: Educator

 In 1962, Flyger became a faculty member at the University of Maryland's Natural Resources Institute.
 In addition to his research, he taught at the University for 25 years.
 He was a well-respected and popular professor at the University, who inspired many students to enter the field of wildlife conservation and mentored many young professionals.
 One of Flyger's most significant contributions to the field may have been his ability to educate the public about wildlife in an engaging, informative and interesting manner.
 Flyger was also known for his quick wit and dry humor, and was often interviewed by newspapers, magazines, and other media.
 The backyard of his home in Silver Spring, Maryland, opened into parkland, which made it a refuge for squirrels and other wildlife.
 Even after his retirement, when he became an emeritus professor, it was the site of on-going research, interviews and documentaries.
 He was interviewed by the National Wildlife Federation, National Geographic, and the BBC in this wooded setting.

+Later life and death

+Dr. Flyger retired from the University of Maryland in 1987.

+Flyger passed away on January 9, 2006, at his home in Silver Spring, Maryland, from congestive heart failure.